ray-project/kuberay/docs/guidance/rayStartParams.md

 - `--no-monitor`: This option disables the monitor and autoscaler in the **user's container**.
 It will be automatically set when [autoscaling](https://github.com/ray-project/kuberay/blob/master/docs/guidance/autoscaler.md) is enabled.
 The autoscaling feature introduces the autoscaler as a sidecar container within the head pod, thereby obviating the need for a monitor and autoscaler in the **user's container**.
 See [PR #13505](https://github.com/ray-project/ray/pull/13505) for more details.
 Modification is not recommended.

 - `--port`: Port for the GCS server.
 The port is set to `6379` by default.
-Please ensure that this value matches the `gcs-server` container port in ray head container.
+Please ensure that this value matches the `gcs-server` container port in Ray head container.

 - `--redis-password`: Redis password for an external Redis, necessary when [fault tolerance](https://github.com/ray-project/kuberay/blob/master/docs/guidance/gcs-ft.md) is enabled.
 The default value is `""` after Ray 2.3.0.
 See [#929](https://github.com/ray-project/kuberay/pull/929) for more details.